 Machining ………..
-Macor along with all other Machinable Glass Ceramics are best machined wet with Tungsten Carbide metalworking tools as it tends to wear High Speed Steel tooling very quickly resulting in chipping / breakage.
-Incredibly fine detail is possible with the carbide tooling such as very thing wall sections and fine threads.
+Macor along with all other Machinable Glass Ceramics are best-machined wet with Tungsten Carbide metalworking tools as it tends to wear High-Speed Steel tooling very quickly resulting in chipping/breakage.
+Incredibly fine detail is possible with the carbide tooling such as very thin wall sections and fine threads.

-For further expert advice on machinablbe or any other engineering ceramics ,
+For further expert advice on machinable or any other engineering ceramics,

 please contact ………… Mr Jules Blain on email@example.com